bookcold/bookcold.github.io/_pages/publications.md

 ### 2024

+- Farsheed Haque, Depeng Xu, and Shuhan Yuan.
+"Discovering and Mitigating Indirect Bias in Attention-Based Model Explanations".
+In the Findings of 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2024.

 - He Cheng and Shuhan Yuan.
 "Backdoor Attack against One-Class Sequential Anomaly Detection Models".
 In the Proceedings of the 2024 Pacific-Asia International Conference on Knowledge Discovery and Data Mining (PAKDD), 2024. [\[arxiv\]](https://arxiv.org/abs/2402.10283) [\[code\]](https://github.com/Serendipity618/BA-OCAD)

 - Vinay M.S., Shuhan Yuan, and Xintao Wu.
 "Contrastive Learning for Fraud Detection from Noisy Labels".
 In the Proceedings of the 40th IEEE International Conference on Data Engineering (ICDE), 2024.